vince012/danceYourAlgorithm/README.md

 ## Credits

-The gesture recognition method is based on [Vitruvius](https://github.com/LightBuzz/Vitruvius) method.
+Some parts of gesture recognition system are based on [Vitruvius](https://github.com/LightBuzz/Vitruvius) conception.